noah-guillory/resume.md/resume.md

 09/2021 - Present | Remote, US

 - Designed and built serverless web application using AWS Lambda and ReactJS for Professional Services consultants to conduct their customer engagements with a higher bar of security.
-- Defined application infrastructure in code using the AWS Cloud Development Kit, ensuring that all infrastructure changes were well tested and modeled.
+- Defined application infrastructure in code using the AWS Cloud Development Kit, ensuring all infrastructure changes were well tested and modeled.
 - Created a baseline monitoring process for our organization, standardizing how we create operational and business dashboards.
-- Performed on-call duties, providing operational support our team's applications and responding to customer issues.
+- Performed on-call duties, providing operational support for our team's applications and responding to customer issues.

 **Technologies used:** AWS Lambda, DynamoDB, SQS, EventBridge, CloudWatch, TypeScript, AWS Cloud Devlopment Kit, ReactJS, NestJS